Toronto Islands: Community

 A community of about 300 homes is located on the Toronto Islands, concentrated at the eastern end of the island chain on Ward's Island and Algonquin Island.
 Under the terms of the Toronto Islands Residential Community Stewardship Act there are strict rules under provincial law governing the buying and selling of these homes.

 There are two daycare centres, one school and one church on the islands.
-The Toronto Island Public School (30 Centre Island Park), a public school located at Gibraltar Point, operates a day program for island residents, residents of the Toronto waterfront and other students that can apply for enrollment, up to grade 6, a residential natural science program for visiting grade 5 and 6 students from the mainland, and a pre-school nursery.
-The Waterfront Montessori Children's Centre (18 Wyandot Avenue), a non-profit, parent-run co-operative pre-school nursery for children aged 2½ to 5, is located on Algonquin Island.
-St. Andrew-by-the-Lake Church (102 Lakeshore Avenue) is an Anglican church located on Centre Island which serves the islands' residents and visitors.
+The Toronto Island Public School, located at Gibraltar Point, operates a day program for island residents, residents of the Toronto waterfront and other students that can apply for enrollment, up to grade 6.
+There is also a residential natural science program for visiting grade 5 and 6 students from the mainland, and a pre-school nursery.
+The Waterfront Montessori Children's Centre is a non-profit, parent-run co-operative pre-school on Algonquin Island.
+St. Andrew by-the-Lake Anglican Church is located on Centre Island, and serves the islands' residents and visitors.
 The semi-Gothic/Medieval/Stick Style building was built in 1884 and moved later to its current location.

 The Ward's Island residential community encompasses 12 acres of the entire 820 acre Toronto Island park.
 There are approximately 150 residences, most of which are occupied on a yearly basis and a centrally located Ward's Island Association club house which was built 1937–8.
 The layout of the streets remains as it has been since 1915 and the streets are named sequentially First, Second, Third, Fourth, Fifth, Sixth Streets, as well as Bayview, Willow, Channel, Lenore and Lakeshore Avenues and Withrow Street.

-Artscape Gibraltar Point (formerly The Gibraltar Point Centre for the Arts) occupies buildings previously used by the Toronto Island Public School, and comprises more than 15 artist work studios occupied by a mix of painters, ceramists, sculptors, musicians, theatre companies, and a recording studio.
-The centre provides a long- and short-term studio and bedroom rental service for artists, together with meeting, conference and special event services and an artist residency program.
+Artscape Gibraltar Point occupies buildings previously used by the Toronto Island Public School, and comprises more than 15 artist work studios occupied by a mix of painters, ceramists, sculptors, musicians, theatre companies, and a recording studio.